-- Farmhouse: Your commercial farm policy is a two in one, meaning it covers both your personal items like your farmhouse, and your business items like your tractor or livestock.
+- Farmhouse: Your agribusiness policy is a two in one, meaning it covers both your personal items like your farmhouse, and your business items like your tractor or livestock.

 - Livestock: Your livestock would have coverage for injury or death if, for example, your cattle got attacked by a coyote or got caught in a barbed wire fence.